 - Any diagnostic test may lead to the recommendation of other tests, procedures, or surgery that may carry risks.

 - Obstetrical ultrasound is done in an ARA imaging center.
-The exam will take about 30 minutes and you will be in the clinic for about an hour.
+The exam will take about 30 minutes and you will be in the imaging center for about an hour.

 - If you wear loose-fitting clothing, you will be asked to expose your lower abdomen for the exam.
 Otherwise, you may be asked to change into a gown.